 What should be noted is that imperialism continued after the war, both for the winners and the losers.
 While there were significant changes before and after World War I, some aspects of life remained unchanged.
 For Britain, the League of Nations was a tool for rebuilding the imperial rule, which was shaken by the Great War.
 For the Republic of China, which took over the Qing Dynasty, the Great War was an opportunity to improve its uncertain international status from their imperial era.
 The dream of wide-area integration remained among succeeding countries of the collapsed Habsburg Empire, even to this day as the European Union.
 In the Middle East, after the collapse of the Ottoman Empire, the impact of this disruption caused by the dissolution of the empire is apparent today.
 The Russian Empire was reborn as the Soviet Union, a new empire.

 As described, we considered the War from the perspective of “empire”—what changed, and what had been inherited by the post-war world.
 What became clear as a result was that the world before the Great War, the conflict itself, and the aftermath converged to affect today’s world.
 We encourage you to pick up this collection of articles and consider this great moment in time from 100 years ago.

-(Written by Yoshiro Ikeda, Associate Professor, Graduate School of Humanities and Sociology / 2017)
+(Written by IKEDA Yoshiro, Associate Professor, Graduate School of Humanities and Sociology / 2017)